German navy chief vows long-term commitment to Indo-Pacific

-Speaking at a news conference, he said the ship’s dispatch is to show support for Japan, the United States and other partners, and joins their efforts in advocating peace, free navigation and the rule-based international order.
+Speaking at a news conference, Schonbach said the ship’s dispatch is to show support for Japan, the United States and other partners, and join their efforts in advocating peace, free navigation and the rule-based international order.

+“The South China Sea is a global common, that is, a sea area that belongs to everyone, so it cannot be taken possession of or claimed by anyone if ... we abide by the international world order,” he said.

 The Bayern will travel through the South China Sea, where China is increasingly pressing its territorial claims, to demonstrate its right to freedom of passage.

 The frigate arrived in Tokyo on Friday, becoming the first German warship to visit Japan in nearly 20 years.
 It conducted joint exercises with other militaries along the way, including two days of exercises with a Japanese destroyer in the Pacific Ocean, German officials said.